YahooArchive/mojito/docs/dev_guide/topics/mojito_data.rst

 How Is Data Shared?
 ###################

-Data is passed from the server to the client and vice version using a remote procedural call (RPC) through a tunnel.
+Data is passed from the server to the client and vice versa using a remote procedural call (RPC) through a tunnel.
 During this transmission, the state of the data is preserved.
-When a mojit is first executed, the data and templates are rendered on the server and sent to the client through the tunnel.
+When content is sent to the client as part of the page, the data and templates are rendered on the server and sent to the client through the tunnel.
 After the initial rendering, each time the mojit instance invokes an action that triggers an RPC through the tunnel, data is serialized and sent to the server, where the instance is recreated with the data.
 If the action changes the data model, the new data is then sent back through the tunnel to the client to update the data model.

 Benefits
 ########